Coolshanlan/HighlightTranslator/README.md

 ```
 ## :loudspeaker: New Feature
 ### Automatically Switch Language
-If your **language of input text** as same as target language, source language and target language will be automatically switched to each other.
 > 2021/07/17 update
 ### Exchange Language Button
-It can exchange source and target language
 > 2021/07/15 update
 ### Setting Interface
-You can set the config on the menu
 > 2021/07/10 update
 ### Text to Speech
-It can speak the input sentence or the result of translating
 > 2021/07/04 update

 ## :dart: Features